Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 #17 Missing Ethical Indicators

 Scam breeders will not be able to share legitimate health testing results with you.
-These breeders will tell you that the puppies they sell are ‘certified’, ‘health certified’ or ‘veterinarian checked.
+These breeders will tell you that the puppies they sell are ‘certified’, ‘health certified’, or ‘veterinarian checked.
 Tread cautiously as this is just a facade.

-It is important that you always ask for information about the parent’s health testing: in particular the PENNHIP or OFA hip scans, thyroid panels, echocardiograms, and eye exams.
+You must always ask for information about the parent’s health testing: in particular the PENNHIP or OFA hip scans, thyroid panels, echocardiograms, and eye exams.

 Verify the health testing results of BOTH parents at www.ofa.org